 - 6 ounces bittersweet chocolate broken into pieces

 - Melt chocolate in a saucepan over low heat.
 Keep an eye on the chocolate to prevent burning.

-Add cocoa powder and stir vigorously to get rid of any lumps.
+- Add cocoa powder and sugar and stir vigorously to get rid of any lumps.
 Cook mixture for two minutes or so, allowing it to thicken.

 - Add red wine to saucepan and continue cooking for no more than another minute, stirring continuously.
 Do not bring to a boil.
 Remove from heat and serve warm.